Heldburg Fortress

 After several conquests and plundering during the Thirty Years' War the castle was held in 1776 and re-attached residence of the Ernestine dukes of Saxe-Hildburghausen and finally in 1871 became the property of the ducal house of Meiningen.
-Georg II, Duke of Saxe-Meiningen restored extensively the building during 1874-1898 lived in it from time to time since May 1877 with his third wife Helene, Freifrau von Heldburg (born Ellen Franz).
+George II, Duke of Saxe-Meiningen restored extensively the building during 1874-1898 lived in it from time to time since May 1877 with his third wife Helene, Freifrau von Heldburg (born Ellen Franz).

-The castle is currently being renovated with the aim of setting up the Deutsches Burgenmuseum, which is planned to open in 2015.
+After 1918, Veste Heldburg remained property of the House of Saxe-Meiningen.
+In 1945, the castle was confiscated by the Soviet occupying force and Georg, Prince of Saxe-Meiningen received no compensation.

-On September 8, 2016, the German castle museum was opened on the Veste Heldburg.
+On September 8, 2016, the Deutsches Burgenmuseum was opened on the Veste Heldburg.